Saturday, May 26, 2012

 May 24th, 2012

-It has been tradition to start Disney off with our march to The Pirates of the Caribbean.
-Our tradition because we went there first last time we were here a few weeks ago and we are doing it today, first again, so it’s going to be our tradition.
+Starting Disney with our march to The Pirates of the Caribbean has been our tradition.
+Our tradition because we went there the first last time we were here a few weeks ago, and we are doing it today, first again, so it's going to be our tradition.

 Mimie and I love The Pirates of the Caribbean ride.
-The atmosphere seems so real.
-It truly is a magical ride that takes you back to a place in time and discover a world other then the current one your in, even if it is fantasy.
+The atmosphere seems so natural.
+It truly is a magical ride that takes you back to a place in time and discovers a world other than the current one you are in, even if it is fantasy.

-Its fast and choppy but it gets you excited that the adventure is about to begin.
+It's fast and choppy, but it excites the inner kid in you because it indicates that the adventure is about to begin.

-They boys and I arrive to the large mast, but no ship, just remnants of what is left from a ship wreck.
-The mast jettisons upward into the sky where it marks the ride with an X as in “X marks the spot”, if your using a map, that indicates you found the ride.
+The boys and I arrive at the large mast, but there is no ship, just remnants of what is left from a shipwreck.
+The mast jettisons upward into the sky, where it marks the ride with an X, as in "X marks the spot." if you're using a map, that indicates you found the ride.

-Attached to the mast is a tattered sail that you’d find on a sailing ship.
-Written in letters in the color of a sunset, over the canvas material, is the name “Pirates of the Caribbean.”
-Placed on top of the mast is a crows nest where a skeleton figure is perched inside of it who's on the look out, by utilizing his spyglass, as he looks for guest daring to climb aboard.
+Attached to the mast is a tattered sail that you'd find on a sailing ship.
+Written in letters in the color of a sunset over the canvas material is the name "Pirates of the Caribbean."
+Placed on top of the mast is a crow's nest with a skeleton figure perched inside of it who's on the lookout, utilizing his spyglass, as he looks for guests daring to climb aboard.

 The excitement rolls over us.
 The music is louder but slows down and dragged out.

 The string quartet drags their bows across the strands closest to the bridge.
 You can envision the violinists working their fingers across the fingerboard as they hold the neck.
-The horn section joins in as the French horns interact with the strings creating more music for your ears and the sound of cymbals grabbing your attention.
+The horn section joins in as the French horns interact with the strings, creating more music for your ears and the cymbals grabbing your attention.

-Me and the boys enter the yellowish colored building that was built with a Spanish architectural design.
-Above our heads are heavy lanterns attached to wood beams that were holding up the Spanish tile barreled roof.
-We passed through the smaller archways entering into a larger area, where dark grey, different shaped, tile flooring leads our way toward the grand entrance.
+The boys and I enter the yellowish-colored building built with Spanish architectural design.
+Above our heads were heavy lanterns attached to wood beams holding up the Spanish tile barreled roof.
+We passed through the smaller archways into a larger area, where dark grey, differently shaped tile flooring led us toward the grand entrance.

-On either side of us were larger grandiose archways.
-The columns have a four sided shaped molding at its base that stretches up to about waist level where it rounds into the rest of the columns and marry's the wall.
-The wall then extends up giving way to the arch, were it reaches the peak of the rounded edge and becomes a solid wall that proceeds upward until it becomes one with the ceiling.
-The edges being boxed out with decorated crown molding.
-Larger timberland's spread across the ceiling with heavier lanterns attached to them.
-As we walked the corridor the music continues as it bounces off the walls and causes an echo.
+On either side of us were enormous, grandiose archways.
+The columns have a four-sided molding at their base that stretches up to about waist level, where it rounds into the rest of the columns and marries the wall.
+The wall then extends up, giving way to the arch, where it reaches the peak of the rounded edge and becomes a solid wall that proceeds upward until it becomes one with the ceiling.
+The edges are boxed out with decorated crown molding.
+Larger timberlands spread across the ceiling with heavier lanterns attached to them.
+As we walked the corridor, the music continued, bouncing off the walls and creating an echo that gave a surround sound music experience.

-A snare drum sounds, while the horns tune lowers an octave, more drums join in, as the string quartet gets louder.
+A snare drum sounds while the horns tune, lowering an octave, and more drums join as the string quartet gets louder.
 The trombone and trumpets play as the cymbals crash the glockenspiel thumps.

-We walk towards the large wood doors that have decorative steal black hinges that reach across the planks.
+We walk towards the large wood doors with decorative steal black hinges across the planks.
 Thick bolts fasten the hinges in place.
 Above the entrance is a painted banner that reads, "Yo ho, Yo ho, A Pirate's Life For Me."
 I glance at it as we walk through the doors.

 The violins play more vigorously.
-The horns interject and blare over the stings but it sounds in perfect harmony.
-The drums, cymbals and horns make a steady "dum, dum, dum dum" that it allows you to picture Jack is marching through the jungle or fighting in an epic sword fight.
+The horns interject and blare over the strings, but it sounds in perfect harmony.
+The drums, cymbals, and horns make a steady "dum, dum, dum dum" that allows you to picture Jack marching through the jungle or fighting in an epic sword fight.

-The music is setting the mood preparing you for the adventure as if Jack Sparrow himself will come out to greet you.
+The music sets the mood and prepares you for the adventure as if Jack Sparrow himself will come out to greet you.

-Once we get inside the lighting is low.
-Nico turns to me and wants me to carry him because he is a little frightened.
-I already have Christopher in my arms, so I lift Nico up in my other arm and we walk down the winding hallways to our waiting boat.
+Once we get inside, the lighting is low.
+Nico turns to me and wants me to carry him because he is frightened.
+I already have Christopher in my arms, so I lift Nico up in my other arm, and we walk down the winding hallways to our waiting boat.

-The concrete walls have openings in them as you make your way down the old path, like picture windows.
-There are iron bars mounted inside like you'd find in a jail .
-Peering through the bars you will see skeleton remains that appear they have been trapped inside for an eternity.
+The concrete walls have openings as you descend the old path, like picture windows.
+There are iron bars mounted inside like you'd find in a jail.
+As you peer through the bars, you will see skeleton remains that appear to have been trapped inside for an eternity.

-The music plays and the echo is louder as the music travels in a straight line and bounces of the walls.
+The music plays, and the echo is louder as the music travels in a straight and enters your soul like a thunderous punch to the chest.

 The music tempo picks up.
 All the instruments playing together.
-Its fast and deliberate with fast beginnings and sharp ends.
-The cymbals crash harder and louder then the other instruments.
+It's fast and deliberate, with fast beginnings and sharp ends.
+The cymbals crash harder and louder than the other instruments.
 The string section gets more intense as it plays a solo to the other brass and percussion instruments.
-Then the horn sections joins in.
+Then, the horn sections join in.

 The boys and I reach our boat.
-It feels like your on a dock waiting for departure.
+It feels like you're on a dock waiting for departure.
 The air is cool.
 You can feel and smell the moisture in the air.
 It smells like fresh rain.
-We get our spot in the front, the three of us together but we are missing the important fourth one, Mimie.
+We get our spot in the front, with the three of us together, but we miss the important fourth one, Mimie.

-The boys are mesmerized as we approach an image being shown on a smokey fog directly before our boat, its Black Beard, and he's warning us before we enter.
+The boys are mesmerized as we approach an image shown on a smokey fog directly before our boat.
+It's Black Beard (they no longer do this feature), and he's warning us before we enter.

-We pass through the smoke and we hear a voice saying over and over,"Dead men tell no tales.”
+We pass through the smoke and hear a voice repeatedly saying, "Dead men tell no tales."

 It can be scary for children the age of my kids.
 Christopher turns to me and buries his face into my shoulder.

 We pass skeletons on a makeshift beach to our left.
-A clothed skeleton lays there with a sword through his chest.
-A crab stands close by looking at is as we pass by.
-When we move pass the beach coming up to our right is a skeleton at the helm of his shipwrecked boat.
-It's beached but he's still holding onto the wheel as the rain comes down hard.
-The wind is howling and the thunder is shaking the boat.
-Flashes of lighting briefly give light to the surrounding area but the boat quickly moves into darkness.
+A clothed skeleton lays there with a sword through his oney rib cage chest.
+A crab stands close by, looking at us as we pass by.
+When we move past the beach, coming up to our right is a skeleton at the helm of his shipwrecked boat.
+It's beached, but he's still holding onto the wheel as the rain comes down hard.
+The wind is howling, and the thunder is shaking the boat.
+Lighting flashes illuminate the surrounding area, but the ship quickly moves into darkness.
 The boat slides down an unsuspecting waterfall.

 We end up in the middle of a battle.
 Barbossa is taking on a Fort.